exercism/csharp/reference/implementing-a-concept-exercise.md

 ## Step 5: format code

-To format the exercise's code, follow these steps:
+All C# code should be formatted using the [`dotnet format` tool][dotnet-format].
+There are two ways to format your C# code:

+#### 1. Using a GitHub comment

+If you add a comment to a GitHub PR that contains the text `/dotnet-format`, a GitHub workflow will format all C# documents in the PR using `dotnet format`.
+Any formatting changes made by `dotnet format` will automatically be committed to the PR's branch.
+This also works for forks that have [enabled maintainers to edit the fork's PR][allowing-fork-pr-changes] (which is the default).

+#### 2. Using a script

-- Open a command prompt in the `language/csharp` directory.
+Open a command prompt in the `language/csharp` directory and then run:

-- Run `./format.ps1 <SLUG>`.
-This script will format the code using the [`dotnet format` tool][dotnet-format].
+- `./format.ps1 <SLUG>`, where `<SLUG>` is the exercise's directory name.

 ## Inspiration